 Information that is shared between parallel visits by the same contact is stored in the shared session state store.
 This data is still private to the contact but it is accessible from all current sessions made by the same contact.

-This walkthrough describes how to use Redis as your shared session state store using the Sitecore ASP.NET session state provider for Redis:
+This walkthrough describes how to use Redis as your out of process

 Deploy a shared Redis session database